vatesfr/xen-orchestra/docs/docs/restapi.md

 ## Authentication

-Most endpoints require authentication, for this you can either attach a valid authentication token as a cookie, or to use the [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Authorization)
+Most endpoints require authentication.
+For this, you can either attach a valid authentication token as a cookie, or use the [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Authorization)

 :::tip
 Only admin users can currently use the API.